-Because of their peculiar role in the judicial process, a separate attorney category has been created.
+Because of their peculiar role in the judicial process, a separate attorney category has been created, which also includes their compensation and licenses, along with trhose of governmental officials and employees.
 You may wish to include these issues with economic activity, however.